 Congressman Adam Schiff announces Senate candidacy

-Schiff, the Democrat who represents California's 30th Congressional District, made the announcement via YouTube Thursday morning.
+Schiff, the Democrat who represents California's 30th Congressional District, made the announcement Thursday morning.
 Schiff is currently serving his 11th term as representative.

 Rep. Katie Porter (D-Irvine) announced previously, on January 10, she will run in 2024 for the U.S. Senate seat occupied by Dianne Feinstein.